atisDu/dotfiles-1/README.md

-A backup of all my dotfiles
+No longer updated.
+I've moved this repo to gitlab: https://gitlab.com/sujay1844/dotfiles This repo is a backup of all my dotfiles